Aiden Grimshaw: 2015–16: Return to Music and Second EP

 After a year long absence from Music following the Aiden EP, Grimshaw uploaded an image to his Twitter page with the caption 'New Music', On 30 July 2015, he unveiled a new track called Virtually Married under his original name of Aiden Grimshaw.
 The track was written by Grimshaw, Dan Dare, Paul Harris & MEMEB, the latter was also producer of the track, Virtually Married was met with positive reviews from fans and many of them believe that this is Grimshaws 'come back' track.
 Several weeks later, Grimshaw posted another image to his Twitter with the caption "#GivingItUp", prompting speculation that it would be his next single.
 On 1 September, he uploaded the new song entitled Giving It Up, which he again collaborated with producer MEMEB on.
 Later that month, he unveiled the third song from his 4-song EP, called Animal, It was also announced that he was writing and collaborating with former One Direction singer Zayn Malik on his upcoming solo album.

-2017–present: Butterjack
+2017–present: Butterjack and new record deal

 On 14 November 2018, he announced that he has been releasing music under the alias 'Butterjack’ for the last year.

+On 5 April 2023, it was announced via social media that he had signed a new deal with Dutch label Revanche Records.